Mijalski/MyBlog/content/posts/dependency-injection.md

 Decorate those marker interfaces with comments describing that they are responsible for registering dependencies implementing them.
 You may want to discuss the naming with your team and agree to drop the `Dependency` suffix or name them with Domain in mind (eg. `IUseCase` or `IService`).

-After that, we need all our services to implement the selected service (`ISingletonDependency` for our singletons and so on).
+After that, we need all our services to implement the selected service (`ISingletonDependency` for our singletons, `ITransientDependency` for our transient services and `IScopedDependency` for scoped ones).

 {{< highlight csharp >}}